ddmitov/perl-executing-browser-qtwebengine/doc/perl-scripts-api.md

   </form>
   ```

-A minimal example of a JavaScript settings object for a Perl script run by PEB:
+A minimal example of a JavaScript configuration object for a Perl script run by PEB:

 ```javascript
 const example = {}